-First, the overall accuracies of RSSSM and GLDAS Noah V2.1 surface soil moisture data from 2003 to 2018 are compared.
-While RSSSM is nonlinearly correlated with measured soil moisture, the relationship between GLDAS soil moisture and the measurements appears to be slightly more nonlinear, resulting in a smaller R2 of 0.39 and higher RMSE of 0.097 for GLDAS product compared to RSSSM (R2: 0.42; RMSE: 0.087, see Figure 10).
-When excluding the SMAP (training target) data period, the R2 and RMSE for RSSSM are 0.41 and 0.089, respectively, which are also superior to those for GLDAS (R2: 0.37; RMSE: 0.099).
+sured soil moisture, the relationship between GLDAS soil moisture and the measurements appears to be slightly more nonlinear, resulting in a smaller $R^2$ of 0.39 and higher RMSE of 0.097 for the GLDAS product compared to RSSSM ( $R^2$ : 0.42; RMSE: 0.087; see Fig. 10).
+When excluding the SMAP (training target) data period, the $R^2$ and RMSE for RSSSM are 0.41 and 0.089, respectively, which are also superior to those for GLDAS ( $R^2$ : 0.37; RMSE: 0.099).

-470 The higher temporal accuracy of RSSSM than GLDAS can be justified by comparing the indicators, including r, RMSE and ubRMSE (Table 3).
-The advantage of RSSSM over GLDAS could be identified in almost all climatic regions, especially the cold areas such as BWk, Dfa, Dfc, Dwc and ET (Figure 11), perhaps because the soil thawing and freezing processes are not simulated well.
-The spatial accuracy of RSSSM, indicated by r, RMSE, bias and ubRMSE, is found to be significantly higher than GLDAS as well (Table 4).
-The spatial correlation of RSSSM is somewhat higher than that of GLDAS during March to
+The higher temporal accuracy of RSSSM than GLDAS can be justified by comparing the indicators, including r, RMSE, and ubRMSE (Table 3).
+The advantage of RSSSM over GLDAS could be identified in almost all climatic regions, especially the cold areas such as BWk, Dfa, Dfc, Dwc, and ET (Fig. 11), perhaps because the soil thawing and freezing processes are not simulated well.
+The spatial accuracy of RSSSM, indicated by r, RMSE, bias, and ubRMSE, is found to be significantly higher than GLDAS as well (Table 4).
+The spatial correlation of RSSSM is somewhat higher than that of GLDAS during March to May and September to November, and the spatial RMSE is lower all year round except in January and February (Fig. 12).